Unboxing And Review Of The Blue Ox Patriot 2 Supplimental Braking Sytem

-Patriot 2 Likes and…Meh.
+Patriot 2 Likes and Dislikes

-The main things I like about the Patriot 2 is the simplicity, and ability to move it from one vehicle to another, unlike other braking systems which are permanently installed.
-I also like the fact it is all electric, so there is no splicing into hydraulic or air systems to actuate the braking system.
+The main thing I like about the Patriot 2 is the simplicity, and ability to move it from one vehicle to another.
+Most other braking systems must be permanently installed.
+I also like the fact it is all-electric.
+There is no splicing into hydraulic or air systems to actuate the braking system.
 Lastly, it flat out works.
 At the end of the day, a braking system should do a few things.

 It isn’t all rainbows and butterflies, however.
 The Blue Ox Patriot 2 much like most braking systems is expensive.
 I at least consider $1000 expensive, I don’t know about you.
-Is it cheaper than totaling a vehicle and worth not spending the rest of your life knowing you hurt or killed someone?
+Is it cheaper than totaling a vehicle though?
+Is it also worth not spending the rest of your life knowing you hurt or killed someone?
 I say yes!

 Second, though I like the lightweight and compact design, this usually comes in the form of plastic.
 The Patriot 2 has a housing made entirely out of plastic.
 I basically carried it like a newborn baby everywhere I took it.
 Due to the cost, I’m not in a hurry to replace it anytime soon.